-Learn how to handle them with Elodie & Amandine: discover how to optimize your content for Google.
-In this live session full of exclusive tips, we will explain how to answer users’ requests as clearly as possible Making SEO content that works while enhancing the user experience on your blog is the goal of our two guests!
+Learn how to weilld them with Elodie & Amandine.
+Discover how to optimize your content for Google.
+In this live session full of exclusive tips, we will explain how to answer users’ requests as clearly as possible.
+Making SEO content that works while enhancing the user experience on your blog is the goal of our two guests!

 Formats for LinkedIn Events

-You’ll need to know and understand certain formats to create an event on the social network:
+You’ll need to know and understand certain formats to create an event on LinkedIn – the professional social network:

 - LinkedIn Event Banner: The recommended size for the cover image is 1776px x 444px.

-- The number of words in the description: The maximum number of characters is 5,000, but it is recommended that you make it a maximum of 1,000.
+- The number of words in the description: The maximum number of characters is 5,000, but we highly recommend that you don’t exceed 1,000.
 No one is going to read 5,000 words, and if you don’t know how to sell your event in a few sentences, there’s a problem:

 - Either you need to learn how to master copywriting.

-- Either you need to learn how to master copywriting. 😂
+- Or you need to learn how to master copywriting. 😂

 - Know how to create a sign up or broadcast link.
 (We’re getting there!)